gemeofficial/gemeblog/blog/2022-10-15-complete-composting-material-list/index.md

 Large amounts of wood ash should not be used in homemade compost, as the accumulation of heavy metals in wood ash can also lead to increased levels of heavy metals in the compost.

-## Materials that should not be used
+## Materials that should not be used for composting

 Diseased plant parts (should be placed in the organic waste bin)